Sami-Leon/Publication-plmmLasso/README.md

-# plmmLasso: Variable selection and Inference for Partial Linear Mixed-Effects
+# plmmlasso: Variable Selection and Inference for Partial Linear Mixed-Effects

 Welcome to the repository containing the implementation of a Partial Linear Mixed-Effects (PLMM) algorithm designed for longitudinal data analysis.
 This method allows for modeling nonlinear functions within a mixed-effects framework.
 Below are the key components of this repository: